S3 method for class 'amerasfit'

 methods

 Character vector specifying which estimation methods to produce plots for.
 One or more of "RC", "ERC", "MCML", "FMA", and "BMA".
 Defaults to all.
-Methods not present in x are silently skipped.
+Methods not present in x are skipped; an error is raised if none of the requested methods are present.

 which